veertuinc/anka-docs/anka-build-cloud/working-with-registry-and-API.md

 ### Revert

 {{< hint warning >}}
 Reverting is a potentially dangerous operation.
-It will revert all tags which came AFTER the one you're targeting.
-We recommend a multi-template-single-tag approach instead to avoid this.
+It will revert all tags which came AFTER the one you're targeting AND the target tag itself.
+We recommend a multi-template-single-tag approach, providing the flexibility to delete a template when it's no longer needed and not lose other layers.
 {{< /hint >}}

-**Description:** Revert a VM to a certain Tag or version number.
-Delete the latest version if none is specified.
+**Description:** Reverts a Template's Tags.
+Will default to reverting the latest Tag if no Tag or version is specified.
+If specified, the target tag and all Tags that came after it will be deleted.
 **Path:** /registry/revert
 **Method:** DELETE
 **Required Query Parameters**